 With a 15-screen movie theatre, farmer’s markets, a public golf course, a skating rink, restaurants and major retail stores throughout the city, White Plains offers something for everyone.
 A bustling urban center by day, White Plains also exudes a small-town vibe after the influx of shoppers and commuters depart at 5 o’clock.
+Experience everything White Plains has to offer—and Stay, Eat and Play in downtown White Plains.

 First settled in 1683, White Plains was the site of the Battle of White Plains, fought in 1776.
 Following the retreat of George Washington's Army northward from New York City, British General William Howe landed troops in Westchester County, intending to cut off Washington's escape route.
 Washington retreated, establishing a position in White Plains, but Howe's troops drove Washington from Battle Hill near the city.